emissary-ingress/emissary/reference/core/resolvers.md

 ### The Kubernetes Service Resolver

 The Kubernetes Service Resolver configures Ambassador to use Kubernetes services.
 If no resolver is specified, this behavior is the default.
+When this resolver is used, the `service.namespace` value from a `Mapping` is handed to the Kubernetes cluster's DNS resolver to determine where requests are sent.

 ```yaml
 ---